jayhan94/kilocode-rules/rules-code/implement.md

 - Before proposing any changes, conduct a complete end-to-end flow analysis of the relevant use case from the entry point (e.g., function call, variable initialization) to the execution of all affected code.
 - Track the flow of data and logic throughout all components involved to understand its full scope.
 </FLOW ANALYSIS>
-- Document these dependencies thoroughly, including the specific usage of functions or logic in files specified by @memory.mdc
+- Document these dependencies thoroughly, including the specific usage of functions or logic in files specified in `.kilocode/rules/memory-bank` folder.
 </ANALYZE CODE>

 [Step: 2]